-- L2: an unbalanced approach in some respect possibly concentrating on a limited range of socio-economic factors.
-The link between these factors and malnutrition might be imprecise in some respect.
-[2-3] - L3: a limited ability in covering socio-economic factors and will probably simply raise a few factors but will be unable to argue convincingly.
-[0-1]

-(d) Critically examine the ways in which governments attempt to influence lifestyle choices which affect health.
+- L3: a limited understanding of socio-economic factors.
+They might be able to name a few factors but lack knowledge to produce a coherent discussion.
+[0-1] - (d) Critically examine the ways in which governments attempt to influence lifestyle choices which affect health.
 [9]

-Governments can facilitate and encourage lifestyle changes, directly such as by providing services such as that for family planning, and indirectly by providing information about the relationships between health and life-style, such as alcohol consumption, smoking, obesity, exercise etc. There is a great range of examples that can be used.
+Governments can facilitate and encourage lifestyle changes, directly by providing services such as that for family planning, and indirectly by providing information about the relationships between health and lifestyle, such as alcohol consumption, smoking, obesity, exercise etc. There is a great range of examples that can be used.
 We can expect a wide range of issues.

-- L3: an ability to produce a well-balanced argument covering several aspects with a wide range of examples.
-[8-9] - L2: an understanding which is somewhat unbalanced, probably concentrating on the direct ways.
+- L3: a good understanding of a range of policies and strategies and an ability to produce a wellbalanced argument covering several aspects with a wide range of examples.
+[8-9] - L2: an understanding of a range of policies or strategies which is somewhat unbalanced, probably concentrating on the direct influences.
 The range of examples will be more limited than that required for L3.
-[5-7] - L1: an inability to produce a balanced argument.
-Will probably only discuss a limited range of issues.
+[5-7] - L1: limited knowledge of government policies and influences.
+They might be able to name some examples but lack knowledge to produce a coherent discussion.
+Only partial explanation and evaluation.
 [0-4]

-Spatial Inequality and Poverty
+Spatial Inequality and Poverty Issues

-6 Fig. 5 shows the percentage of people living on less than US\$1.00 a day, in selected regions of the world, between 1981 and 2004.
+6 Fig. 5 shows the percentage of total population living on less than US\$1.00 a day, in selected regions of the world, between 1981 and 2004.

-(a) Name two other indices of poverty, other than that shown on Fig. 5 [2]
+(a) Name two indices of poverty other than that shown in Fig. 5.

 There are several possibilities such as Human Development Index, Physical Quality of Life Index, Human Poverty Index 1 and 2, MPI, as well as single criterion indices.
-Only 2 required.
+Only two required.

-(b) Compare the trends in poverty shown on Fig. 5 for Africa, East Asia and Pacific, and South Asia.
+(b) Compare the trends shown on Fig. 5 for Sub-Saharan Africa, East Asia and Pacific, and South Asia.
 [4]

-East Asia and Pacific has higher rate in 1980 but this declines very rapidly to a low level (10%) at 2005.
-South Asia starts from 50% in 1980 and declines fairly steadily to 30% by 2005.
-For Africa reference can be made to Sub Saharan Africa - starts off at a lower level (41%) and remains relatively constant apart from a slight rise between 1990 and 1995 as well as Middle East and North Africa.
-Interpretation of data within Figure is key and for 4 marks there should be a direct comparison with some data extracted from the Figure.
+East Asia and Pacific has higher percentage in 1981 but this declines very rapidly to a low level (10%) at 2004.
+South Asia starts from 50% in 1981 and declines fairly steadily to 30% by 2004.
+For Sub-Saharan Africa - starts off at a lower level (41%), rises to a peak 1995-1997 but then declines to the 1981 levels.
+Interpretation of data within the Figure is key and for four marks there should be a direct comparison with some data extracted from the Figure.